dreamportdev/Osdev-Notes/07_IPC/03_Message_Passing.md

 restore_address_space()
 ```

 After the lock on the endpoint is released, the message has been sent!
-Now it's up to the receiving thread to check the endpoint and set the buffer to NULL again.
+Now it's up to the receiving thread to check the endpoint and remove the message from the list.

 ## Receiving